lavollmer/countries/README.md

 ### What I learned

 1. Displaying API Data in Cards - I learned how to work better with API data and display on the frontend.
-I used useSTate for data, loading state and error handling and useEffect to fetch the data when the component mounts.
+I used useState for data, loading state and error handling and useEffect to fetch the data when the component mounts.
 I created a card component that is reusable to accept data as props.
 I mapped over the data and rendered the cards.
 I integrated the data into my app.
-2. Syntax Erros - Missing intializer in const declaration.
+2. Syntax Errors - Missing intializer in const declaration.
 I received this error working on my Axios backend to frontend connection.
 Through this I realized my reusable card component needed to be a function, and not a const.
 In React, declaring a functional component vs. assigning an arrow function to a const variable revolves around preferences.
 The biggest difference is hoisting - when using a function component, it hoists it to the top of the file.
 3. TypeError - data.map is not a function of App.
 This error involved declaring my data variable and useState.
 I realized that data should be an array and not an empty string when declaring.
-The map () method i s a standard JS array method use to iterate over array elements.
+The map () method is a standard JS array method use to iterate over array elements.
 4. Fetching Data with Axios - Wrap Axios call within in async function and use await axios.get() to pause execution until the promise returns.
 Use a try...catch block for robust error handling.
 5. Add index as a second parameter in .map() - Map method needs two arguments - the current item listed first and the second is the index starting at 0.
 6. Correctly Passing Data to Props - I was intially referencing properties that didn't exist or were structured differently.
 I was able to change the values based on actual structure and successfully pass the information.
 I learned to always check my actual data structure.